IBM/event-automation/_connectors/kc-sink-marklogic/index.md

 categories:
   - Databases
 ---
-MarkLogic sink connector writes data from a topic to a MarkLogic database.
+The MarkLogic sink connector writes data from a topic to a MarkLogic database.